TestaDiMucca/Hoarder-Util/README.md

 - Quickly compress some media files for storage
 - Umu

-## Messaging

-I don't remember what this was intended to be.

 ## Slides

 Host a service that collects images from a chosen directory and broadcasts them out for viewing.
 Intended to operate as a digital picture frame type scenario.